Skip to content

 };

-std::move doesn't actually move anything—it is simply a static_cast<T&&> that unconditionally casts the passed object to an rvalue reference.
-The ones that actually perform the "move" are the move constructor or move assignment operator.
-The role of std::move is to tell the compiler, "I agree to treat this object as an rvalue; you may steal resources from it."
+std::move actually doesn't move anything—it is just a static_cast<T&&> that unconditionally converts the input object into an rvalue reference.
+The ones actually performing the "move" are the move constructor or move assignment operator.
+The role of std::move is to tell the compiler: "I agree to treat this object as an rvalue; you can steal resources from it."

 Application in OnceCallback

-OnceCallback also deletes its copy constructor and copy assignment operator (= delete), keeping only move operations.
-This means that at any given time, a OnceCallback object has only one owner—you cannot copy it; you can only transfer ownership via std::move.
+OnceCallback simultaneously deletes the copy constructor and copy assignment (= delete), retaining only move operations.
+This means a OnceCallback object has exactly one owner at any given time—you cannot copy it, you can only transfer ownership via std::move.

 Perfect Forwarding and std::forward

-Perfect forwarding solves this problem: you write a function template that accepts parameters and passes them on to another function exactly as they are.
-"Exactly as they are" means preserving the value category (lvalue or rvalue) and const qualification of the parameters.
+Perfect forwarding solves this problem: you write a function template that accepts parameters and passes them verbatim to another function.
+"Verbatim" means preserving the value category (lvalue vs. rvalue) and const qualifiers of the arguments.

 Forwarding References and Deduction Rules

-When a function template's parameter is T&& and T is a template parameter, T&& is not a plain rvalue reference, but rather a forwarding reference (also known as a universal reference).
+When a function template's parameter is T&& and T is a template parameter, T&& is not a normal rvalue reference, but a forwarding reference (also known as a universal reference).
 The compiler deduces T based on the value category of the passed argument:

 The Role of std::forward

-std::forward<T>(arg) decides whether to return an lvalue reference or an rvalue reference based on the type of the template parameter T:
+std::forward<T> decides whether to return an lvalue reference or an rvalue reference based on the template parameter T:

 template<typename T>